 Try it today

-Dell PowerFlex is ranked 13th in Hyper-Converged (HCI) with 3 reviews while VxRail is ranked 3rd in Hyper-Converged (HCI) with 84 reviews.
-Dell PowerFlex is rated 7.6, while VxRail is rated 8.6.
+Dell PowerFlex is ranked 13th in HCI with 5 reviews while VxRail is ranked 3rd in HCI with 49 reviews.
+Dell PowerFlex is rated 7.4, while VxRail is rated 8.6.
 The top reviewer of Dell PowerFlex writes "Stable with good technical support and the capability to scale".
-On the other hand, the top reviewer of VxRail writes "Good automation makes this solution practical".
-Dell PowerFlex is most compared with VMware vSAN, Cisco HyperFlex HX-Series, Nutanix Acropolis AOS, HPE SimpliVity and Rubrik, whereas VxRail is most compared with VMware vSAN, HPE SimpliVity, Nutanix Acropolis AOS, Cisco HyperFlex HX-Series and HPE Hyper Converged.
+On the other hand, the top reviewer of VxRail writes "It's built on platforms that have been in the industry for more than 15 years, so it's very stable".
+Dell PowerFlex is most compared with VMware vSAN, Nutanix Cloud Infrastructure (NCI), Cisco HyperFlex HX-Series, HPE SimpliVity and CloudSphere, whereas VxRail is most compared with VMware vSAN, HPE SimpliVity, Cisco HyperFlex HX-Series, Nutanix Cloud Infrastructure (NCI) and Dell vSAN Ready Nodes.
 See our Dell PowerFlex vs. VxRail report.

-We monitor all Hyper-Converged (HCI) reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all HCI reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.